Landscape for flagship hotel and residences

 4 000 m2 (1 acre)

-Award of Merit – Small Open Spaces Category
+Certificate of merit – Toronto Urban Design Awards – Small Open Spaces Category

 Plaza / Garden